 For Jenkins to receive PR events through the pull request plugin, you need to add the Jenkins pull request builder payload URL in the Github repository settings.

 - Go to Github repository settings, and under webhooks, add the Jenkins pull request builder payload URL.
 It has the following format

 - Once saved, go back to the webhook option and see if there is a green tick.
-It means, Github is able to successfully deliver the events to Jenkins webhook URL.
+It means Github is able to successfully deliver the events to the Jenkins webhook URL.